CaptWorld/FICS-1/README.md

-My solutions to the Exercise in the book [Functional Introduction to Computer Science: Part-I](https://cs.uwaterloo.ca/~plragde/flaneries/FICS)
+My solutions to the exercises in the book [Functional Introduction to Computer Science: Part-I](https://cs.uwaterloo.ca/~plragde/flaneries/FICS)